sagewrk/stone-island/README.md

 ## Known issues

 ### Developement wide
+* Phase II construction has not begun as yet
 * Limited parking (larger problem when Phase II completed)
-* Phase II has not commenced construction
 * Area wide (Yatcht Club) known electrical issues
 * Enforcement on some by-laws but not others